ajaynadig/bhr/README.md

 1) *Variant-level summary statistics*

 Overview: A text file, with a row per variant and column per required variable (note mandatory column names).
+For example: if you are analyzing 15,000 genes, each with 10 variants, this file will have 150,000 lines, excluding the header.

 *Required columns*